Hamiltonian path problem: Polynomial time verifier

 The proposed solution {s,w,v,u,t} forms a valid Hamiltonian Path in the graph G.

-The Hamiltonian path problem is NP-Complete meaning a proposed solution can be verified in polynomial time.
+The Hamiltonian path problem is NP meaning a proposed solution can be verified in polynomial time.

 A verifier algorithm for Hamiltonian path will take as input a graph G, starting vertex s, and ending vertex t.
 Additionally, verifiers require a potential solution known as a certificate, c.
 For the Hamiltonian Path problem, c would consist of a string of vertices where the first vertex is the start of the proposed path and the last is the end.
 The algorithm will determine if c is a valid Hamiltonian Path in G and if so, accept.

 To decide this, the algorithm first verifies that all of the vertices in G appear exactly once in c.
 If this check passes, next, the algorithm will ensure that the first vertex in c is equal to s and the last vertex is equal to t.
 Lastly, to verify that c is a valid path, the algorithm must check that every edge between vertices in c is indeed an edge in G. If any of these checks fail, the algorithm will reject.
 Otherwise, it will accept.

 The algorithm can check in polynomial time if the vertices in G appear once in c.
 Additionally, it takes polynomial time to check the start and end vertices, as well as the edges between vertices.
 Therefore, the algorithm is a polynomial time verifier for the Hamiltonian path problem.